Discover Life According to Fur Seals!

 Meet the Northern Fur Seals

-There are four fur seals in the exhibit, and each has a unique personality.
+There are three fur seals in the exhibit, and each has a unique personality.
 Come visit and watch a session to learn how the trainers and veterinarians work together to give these amazing animals the best care possible—and plenty of time to play.

 Birthdate: August 6, 2013